abdojulari/transcript-editor/project/nsw-state-library-amplify/pages/home.md

   <p>Select an interview to get started.</p>

   <p class="disclaimer">All images used on this platform are drawn from the Library's collections but are not intended to represent individual speakers unless explicitly stated.
-If you can provide us with further detail about any of our collections please <a href=”mailto:digital.volunteering@sl.nsw.gov.au”>contact us</a>.</p>
+If you can provide us with further detail about any of our collections please <a href="mailto:digital.volunteering@sl.nsw.gov.au">contact us</a>.</p>
 </div>